hmcts/slack-help-bot/README.md

 - Users can request help from Platform Operations by:
   - Using the `/PlatOps help` shortcut.
   - Messaging the PlatOps help bot and saying `help`.
+- Users can ask the bot a question in a direct message.
+The bot searches the `the-hmcts-way` index in `Azure AI Search`, generates a grounded response using `Azure AI Services`, and links to the source documents it used.
 - While requesting help the bot will:
   - Provide initial guidance, linking to documentation, recent announcements and providing guidance on what should be raised here.
   - Link to our QnA maker bot Plato which has pre-programmed answers to some common questions.